browserengineering/book/book/invalidation.md

             self.height.set(linespace(font))
 ```

+Note that I've changed `width` to read the `font` field instead of
-It looks a bit odd to compute `font` again inside each `if` statement,
+directly reading `zoom` and `styel`.
+It *does* looks a bit odd to
+compute `font` again inside each `if` statement, but remember that
-but remember that each of those `read` calls establishes a dependency
+each of those `read` calls establishes a dependency for one layout
-for one layout field upon another.
-I like to think of each `font` as
+field upon another.
+I like to think of each `font` as being scoped to
-being scoped to its `if` statement.^[Python scoping doesn't actually
+its `if` statement.^[Python scoping doesn't actually work like this,
-work like this, but many languages like C++ and JavaScript do.]
+but many languages like C++ and JavaScript do.]

 We also need to compute the `x` position of a `TextLayout`.
 That can
 use the previous sibling's font, *x* position, and width: